 ♫ Listening to: The Girl Doesn't Get It by Belle & Sebastian ♫

 It took me so long to find the vegan ornaments for the wreath, because a surprisingly lot of candies and sprinkles are NOT vegan.
 But luckily, I found some made by Wilton after seeing some on Karma Baker’s instagram.
 I’ll link to them below.
-The other thing you need for this recipe is 2 donut pans.
-I use these.
-Kimmy didn’t have her annual vegan cookie exchange this year so I brought them to our Nightmare Before Christmas viewing party instead, but I think these would be a fabulous addition to any holiday party or cookie exchange.
+You’ll also need 2 donut pans for this recipe.
+Kimmy didn’t have her annual vegan cookie exchange this year so I brought these to our Nightmare Before Christmas viewing party instead, but I think these would be a fabulous addition to any holiday party or cookie exchange.

 This recipe makes 12 donut wreath cakes.